mirlayne/address-extraction-app/README.md

 Address Extraction App
 ==============================

-Application to extract addresses and match the document with the corresponding object
+Application to extract addresses and match the document with the corresponding object.

+This project copies many functions from https://github.com/cfillies/semkibardoc to extract addresses that will serve as training for the Spacy models.

 Project Organization
 ------------